balderdashy/sails-docs/concepts/ORM/Querylanguage.md

 });
 ```

-#### Modified Pairs
+#### Complex Constaints

-Modified pairs also have model attributes for keys but they also use any of the supported criteria modifiers to perform queries where a strict equality check wouldn't work.
+Complex constraints also have model attributes for keys but they also use any of the supported criteria modifiers to perform queries where a strict equality check wouldn't work.

 ```javascript
 Model.find({